giuliovv/tfest/README.md

 Transfer function estimation with frequency response.
 Python equivalent of MATLAB tfest (but the algorithm is not exactly the same)

-Only works wuth SISO systems for now.
+Only works with SISO systems for now.

 ### Installation: